ThreeMammals/Ocelot/docs/features/websockets.rst

         app.UseOcelot().Wait();
     })

-Then in your ocelot.json add the following to proxy a ReRoute using SignalR.
+Then in your ocelot.json add the following to proxy a Route using SignalR.
 Note normal Ocelot routing rules apply the main thing is the scheme which is set to "ws".

 .. code-block:: json

    {
-  "ReRoutes": [
+  "Routes": [
     {
       "DownstreamPathTemplate": "/{catchAll}",
       "DownstreamScheme": "ws",